FlipperPA/django-python3-vagrant/README.md

     vagrant ssh

+### Start Your Django Project

+Then following instructions will be included each time you SSH into your guest VM.
 Starting a Django project (/vagrant on the guest VM with be mounted to the directory with the Vagrantfile where you ran "vagrant up" on your local machine: you will be able to edit files on the local machine in this directory, which will automatically appear in /vagrant on the guest VM):

     cd /vagrant
     mkvirtualenv django_project